impactbyte-learn/code-restapi-orm-sqldatabase/README.md

 ```

 Create `Procfile` and add this line.
+It will be used for Heroku on how to start the app.

 ```txt
 web: yarn start
 ```

 Create `app.json` and add these lines.
+It will be used for Heroku to identify the app.

 ```json
 {